 It's important as a parent or carer of a young person with additional needs to know what sort of support is available at each stage in their transition, whether your young person receives health and/or social care services or not.
 It is equally important to know what you can be doing to help your young person to make a successful transition into adulthood.

-Below are some frequently asked questions of parents and carers of young people with additional needs that should help you to navigate these transitional years.
+Below are some frequently asked questions from parents and carers of young people with additional needs that we hope will help you to navigate these transitional years.

 1. "We can't see evidence of Person-Centred Reviews coming to schools."